hsingchien/1p_preprocessing/README.md

 preprocessing for 1p imaging

 ## CellScreener.mlapp quickstart guide
 1. click 'load V(mat/avi)' button, select .mat or .avi file of neuron recording, open. loading will take some moments. current version video file is loaded to memory for quick access.
+Change view by selecting 'Raw'. 'dF/F' and 'maxproj' in the dropdown manu.

 2. click load ms.mat, select ms.mat output from the cell extraction preprocessing you like.
 Use Convert_pcaSFPs_to_CNMFE_SFPs.m to batch convert the PCA/ICA footprints to ms file.
 **minimum requirement for ms.mat**